nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Getting started

 A good place to start off with would be to take a look at the [design](#design) section of our guide, where you will find out about the high-level design details of **RC4HDB**.
 Otherwise, have a look at our [table of contents](#table-of-contents) for any sections of our guide that you may be interested in.
 If you are eager to work on the project, do refer to our section on how you can [join us](#joining-us).

 ---

-## **Acknowledgements**

-[comment]: <> (* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well})

-RC4HDB is built-upon [AddressBook-Level3](https://github.com/se-edu/addressbook-level3/tree/master/docs), a sample project that provides a starting point for Software Engineering (SE) students enrolled in CS2103T.

-### Credits for code adapted from external sources

-1. `populateTagColumn` in `ResidentTableView`, and `populateNthColumn` in `BookingTableView` was adapted from [this thread](https://stackoverflow.com/questions/31126123/how-to-show-a-list-on-table-column-with-few-fields-of-list-items) on StackOverflow.
-2. `populateIndexColumn` in `ResidentTableView`, and `populateDayColumn` in `BookingTableView` was adapted from [this thread](https://stackoverflow.com/questions/33353014/creating-a-row-index-column-in-javafx) on StackOverflow.
-3. `cleanBom` in `CsvReader` was adapted from this [thread](https://mkyong.com/java/java-how-to-add-and-remove-bom-from-utf-8-file/) on mkyong's website.

----